 The camp hospital was made up of 30 buildings.
 One building was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The name soon meant the ward where the sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 It was while he was at this camp that he came down with dysentery and malaria and was admitted to the camp hospital on Wednesday, September 9, 1942, and was assigned to Building 2.
+Even though he was ill, he was issued a POW number by the Japanese.
+His number was 1-09418.
 According to records kept by the medical staff, Pvt.
 Joseph L. Wisniowski died on Wednesday, October 7, 1942, at approximately 5:00 P.M., and was the 1,896 POW to die in the camp and was buried in Plot 3, Row 1, Grave 128, in the camp cemetery.

 In February 1943, his family received this message from the War Department.
 When they received it, they had no idea he had already died as a POW.